Team Avalor (Elena | Esteban) | Civilians | Outsiders | Villains

 - Meaningful Name: Isabel, Princess Imperial of Brazil, was the heiress presumptive of the Empire of Brazil after her brothers died.
 She was also against slavery and emancipated the slaves in Brazil despite the unpopularity this brought to her, which led to her getting exiled to France.

-- Really 700 Years Old: She is around her fifties, having been stuck in a painting for 41 years.
+- Really 700 Years Old: She is around her fifties, possibly her sixties since time is passing, having been stuck in a painting for 41 years.

 - True Blue Femininity: She wears a blue dress and a blue hair ribbon to match, showing she's an ally to her older sister.